 The following table lists all the fields in the Project Branding panel of the Project Application:

-(Optional) A symbol or other design adopted by your organization that identifies your project.
+A symbol or other design adopted by your organization that identifies your project.
 Click Browse to upload a file.
-Preview shows the logo that you uploaded.
-Note: File type- JPG, PNG, SVG File size- 2MB (maximum)
+File size should be 2MB max and in JPG, PNG, or SVG format.

 Beneficiaries are individuals who work on a project and then request reimbursement for their time and expenses.
-You can add names of individuals who you want to submit travel expense for the project related travel such as attending events.
+They receive invitation from Expensify (an expense management application) to submit reimbursement for their expenses.

 The following table lists all the fields in the Project Beneficiaries panel of the Project Application: